-- H12.1 Students have a single right of reassessment (referral) in any failed academic module/assessment within a block year, unless prohibited by professional body requirements or where a student is deemed to be no longer in good academic standing (see I6). - H12.2 One further reassessment or repeat opportunity may be offered at the discretion of progression and award boards unless prohibited by professional body and/or course specific requirements approved at validation.
-This will be determined on the basis of the board's judgement of the student's overall ability to progress, taking account of any recommendations from module/block year boards. - H12.3 Reassessment of placement modules will be considered by progression and award boards and will be determined on the basis of the board's judgement of the student's overall ability to progress on the specified programme.
-Where this is not deemed appropriate, the student may be transferred to an alternative programme which does not require a placement. - H12.4 The nature and timing of reassessment is at the discretion of scheme progression and scheme award boards but will normally take place at the next scheduled sitting (see also section H10.5).
-For programmes that are bound by professional body requirements, the scheme progression and award board may delegate this function to the module/block year board where this is necessary to facilitate the reassessment process. - H12.5 Students who fail to attend reassessment without good reason (exceptional mitigating circumstances) will be judged to have sat and will be awarded zero. - H12.6 Reassessment is applied at the element level.
+- H12.1 Students have a single right of reassessment (referral) in any failed academic module/assessment within a year of study, unless prohibited by professional body requirements or where a student is deemed to be no longer in good academic standing (see I6). - H12.2 One further reassessment or repeat opportunity may be offered at the discretion of Progression and Award Boards unless prohibited by professional body and/or course specific requirements approved at validation.
+This will be determined on the basis of the Board's judgement of the student's overall ability to progress, taking account of any recommendations from module/year of study Boards. - H12.3 Reassessment of placement modules will be considered by Progression and Award Boards and will be determined on the basis of the Board's judgement of the student's overall ability to progress on the specified programme.
+Where this is not deemed appropriate, the student may be transferred to an alternative programme which does not require a placement. - H12.4 The nature and timing of reassessment is at the discretion of scheme Progression and scheme Award Boards but will normally take place at the next scheduled sitting (see also section H10.5).
+For programmes that are bound by professional body requirements, the scheme Progression and Award Board may delegate this function to the module/year of study board where this is necessary to facilitate the reassessment process. - H12.5 Students who fail to attend reassessment without good reason (personal circumstances) will be judged to have sat and will be awarded zero. - H12.6 Reassessment is applied at the element level.
 The best mark that can be awarded for a reassessed element is 40%.
 If both the original mark and the reassessed/repeated mark are less than 40%, the better of the two marks will be counted as the final mark for the element.
-The final module mark is recalculated to take account of the application of the 40% cap for individual elements. - H12.7 At the discretion of progression and award boards, a student who fails at reassessment may be considered for condonement in that module within the limits described in section H11.3. - H12.8 For modular programmes, at the discretion of progression and award boards, a student who fails at first reassessment may be allowed to repeat a module or take an alternative module or submit for SIC in place of the failed module subject to any specific programme requirements.
+The final module mark is recalculated to take account of the application of the 40% cap for individual elements. - H12.7 At the discretion of Progression and Award Boards, a student who fails at reassessment may be considered for condonement in that module within the limits described in section H11.3. - H12.8 For modular programmes, at the discretion of Progression and Award Boards, a student who fails at first reassessment may be allowed to repeat a module or take an alternative module or submit for SIC in place of the failed module subject to any specific programme requirements.
 Taking an alternative module or SIC counts as a repeat (see sections H12.9; H12.10 and H12.11).

-H12.9 Professionally Accredited Postgraduate Awards At the discretion of progression and award boards, a student who fails a Level 7 module at the first reassessment may be reassessed for Level 6 attainment, provided the corresponding learning outcomes were approved at validation and the maximum number of submissions permitted is not exceeded.
+H12.9 Professionally Accredited Postgraduate Awards At the discretion of Progression and Award Boards, a student who fails a Level 7 module at the first reassessment may be reassessed for Level 6 attainment, provided the corresponding learning outcomes were approved at validation and the maximum number of submissions permitted is not exceeded.